 We know that applying for scholarships can be overwhelming.
-Here are some tips and resources that you might find helpful.
+Here are some resources and tips that may be helpful.

 On this page:

-Most scholarship applications will require that you write an essay explaining who you are (your background, goals, and future plans) and why you deserve the scholarship.
+Many scholarship applications include an essay component.
+Scholarship organizations are interested in learning about your background, goals, and future plans, and some will ask you to provide information about your financial need.
 Here are our tips for writing an effective scholarship essay.

 Be careful of scholarship scams.
 For more information about avoiding scholarship scams, please refer to Tips for avoiding scholarship scams.

-It is required that all scholarship awards be reported to the Financial Aid Office of the college you are currently enrolled at or will be attending.
-Scholarships are considered financial resources that offset the costs of attending college and are considered as part of the student's financial aid package if the student is receiving a financial aid.
+It is required that all scholarship awards be reported to the Financial Aid Office of the college at which you are currently enrolled or will be attending.
+Scholarships are considered financial resources that offset the cost of attending college and are considered as part of the student's financial aid package if the student is receiving financial aid.

 Scholarships may or may not be taxable by the IRS.
 For more information about scholarships and taxes, please refer to the Scholarship and taxes information.

-Scholarship search engines are a great way for students to easily find scholarships they qualify for.
+Scholarship search engines may be used to search for scholarship opportunities.
 Please note that DVC does not endorse or recommend any particular organizations, points of view, products, or services offered by these outside sites and does not assume responsibility for the information listed.
 Students should carefully review all scholarship information.